Last updated: 7th July 2020

 Troubleshooting: It should only take a few minutes for the new device to appear in your dashboard, If your device still hasn't shown up on your dashboard after a few minutes, something has gone wrong.
 There's an extensive troubleshooting guide in the documentation, with lots of information on why this could be, but if you still can't get your device online, come on over to the forums where we’ll be able to help out.

-If everything worked out correctly, after a few minutes your device information screen in the dashboard should look something like this, showing the service running.
+After the device appears online in the dashboard, it will start to download the balenaSound application; after a few minutes your device information screen in the dashboard should look something like this, showing the services running.

 At this point you’re ready to move on, connect things up and give it a try!